aritten/vasp-helper/README.md

 Run in folder with desired position file.
 It makes folders for all relaxed atoms within the unit cell.

+**Required Files**
+- CONTCAR from geomentry calculation
+- POTCARs for each element with element name matching name in CONTCAR (ex: for La -> POTCAR_La)
+- INCAR from geometry calculation
+- KPOINTS with correct accuracy for calculation type

 #### Bulk Unit Cell

+Makes files for all atoms within a bulk unit cell.

 ```
 icoreinputmaker {filename} bulk